joangro/cloud-endpoints/README.md

 ## API baseline structure ##

-All the APIs, despite running in different environments/frameworks, are designed with the same baseline logic.
+All the APIs, despite running in different environments/frameworks, are designed with the same baseline logic:

+1. All APIs are written in Python
+2. All APIs communicate to [Datastore](https://cloud.google.com/datastore/docs/concepts/overview) in the backend, to perform the API logic/operations.
+All the environments use the [Datastore Cloud Client Libraries](https://googleapis.github.io/google-cloud-python/latest/datastore/client.html), except for Endpoints Frameworks, which uses the [Python NDB Client Library](https://cloud.google.com/appengine/docs/standard/python/ndb/).

+### API structure overview ###

 ## Repository Structure ##